contember/docs/docs/reference/engine/tenant/users.md

 }
 ```

+### Existing vs new users

-When a user with given email already exists in a system, he is just added to a project, otherwise a new user is created and login instructions are sent to given e-mail.
+If the specified email address already corresponds to a user in the system, that user will simply be added to the designated project.
+If the user does not yet exist, a new account will be created, and login instructions will be sent to the provided email address.

+### Password handling

+By default, the invitation process auto-generates a password and sends it via email.
+However, it's recommended to set the invite method to `RESET_PASSWORD`.
+This way, a reset token is sent instead of a generated password.
+Ensure your [mail templates](./mail-templates.md) are appropriately configured to include the password setup link.
+Note that the default method will transition to `RESET_PASSWORD` in future updates.

+### Customizing Email Templates

+You can specify a preferred email template variant by setting the `mailVariant` option, as outlined in the [mail templates](./mail-templates.md) section.